WxfQjh/Stability-point-recovery/README.md

 ## Datasets
  [PCN's dataset](https://github.com/wentaoyuan/pcn)

-## Train the model
+## Pretrain Encoder-Decoder module
-To train the models: python train.py
+To pretrain the module: python train.py

-## Evaluate the models
+## Pretrain WGAN module

-To evaluate models in different cases: python test.py
+To pretrain the module: python WGANTrainer.py

 ## Acknowledgements
 Our implementations use the code from the following repository: